 Yes, and no.

-You can pay your employees whatever you think is reasonable for a per diem, but there can be tax implications for both you and your employees.
+You can pay your employees a reimbursement rate you think is reasonable for a per diem, but there can be tax implications for both you and your employees.

 Let’s talk about your employees first.
 They don’t have to pay taxes on per diems that are:

 - Equal to or less than federal per diem rates; and